What is LPG Gas? 18 LPG Gas Fast Facts

 It is also employed as a propellant, refrigerant, vehicle fuel and petrochemical feedstock.

-LPG gas – Liquefied Petroleum Gas – describes flammable hydrocarbon gases including propane, butane and mixtures of these gases.
+LPG gas – Liquefied Petroleum Gas – describes flammable hydrocarbon gases including propane, butane, isobutane and mixtures of these gases commonly used as heating, cooking and auto fuel.

 In different countries, what is supplied as LPG gas can be propane, butane or propane-butane blends.